Quantum parameter estimation with uncertainty quantification from continuous measurement data using neural network ensembles: Conclusion

 \section{Conclusion}

 We have proposed a method for using NNs to perform parameter estimation which provides uncertainty estimates in addition to point estimates of the parameters.
-Since our method is based on NNs it is easily generalizable to higher dimensional estimation problems by simply adding additional neurons in the output layer of the network.
-Furthermore, our scheme is easily generalizable to parameter estimation settings in which the measurement results are not independent and identically distributed, unlike the case of the TLS studied in the present work, where recurrent NNs become more appropriate to use over the permutation-invariant architectures discussed in this work.
+We showed that these models provide good parameter estimates despite being optimized for both predictive accuracy and uncertainty estimation.
+We also show that they provide well calibrated uncertainty estimates and good approximations of the Bayesian posterior distribution.
+We also demonstrated our scheme is applicable to more complex systems in which the measurement results are not independent and identically distributed, unlike the case of the TLS studied in much of the present work, where recurrent or convolutional NNs become more appropriate to use over the permutation-invariant architectures discussed initially.
+Furthermore, our method can, in principle, be generalized to $n$-dimensional estimation problems by only adding an additional $O(n)$ neurons in the output layer of the network as opposed to classification based approaches~\cite{nolan2021machine}.
+We have demonstrated this for the $n=2$ case in the present work.
+We leave higher dimensional extensions for future work along with the exploration of other NN architectures, such as deep sets, that possess permutation invariance and the ability to naturally handle inputs of varying length \cite{zaheer2017deep}.

-We leave for future work the exploration of other NN architectures, such as deep sets, that possess permutation invariance and the ability to naturally handle inputs of varying length \cite{zaheer2017deep}.
 In this work we performed hyperparameter tuning on a single model and used the optimal hyperparameters from that search to train the deep ensemble due to time constraints.
 An interesting question to answer would be if hyperparameter tuning on the ensemble level, while being more computationally expensive, could deliver even better results.
-Lastly in this work we considered ensembles in which all models have the same architecture but this is by no means a necessity.
-Further exploration of how using ensembles of networks with different architectures, e.g. different activation functions and numbers of hidden layers, would impact ensemble performance on the parameter estimation task would be useful.
+We also only considered ensembles in which all models have the same architecture but this is by no means a necessity.
+Further exploration of how using ensembles of networks with different architectures, e.g. different activation functions and numbers of hidden layers, would impact ensemble performance on the parameter estimation task would be useful, in particular with respect to how this affects the uncertainty estimates as this approach may better capture epistemic (model) uncertainty.
+Finally, since photon counting is not necessarily the most optimal measurement in terms of the quantum Fisher information (QFI)~\cite{rinaldi2024parameter} it would be interesting to explore how the performance and data efficiency of these models changes when the QFI of the continuous measurement is optimized~\cite{10.1088/1367-2630/ae4ace}.